logo image

 The image right is of The Lodge forest visitor centre sitting high in the hills above Aberfoyle.
 The Lodge gives information on the area, has a cafe with stunning views, a Go Ape activity centre with one of the longest Zip Wires in the UK, a number of walking routes, and a forest drive past three lochs.

-Loch Katrine is situated 6 miles northeast of Aberfoyle, reached via the really steep hill road that passes The Lodge.
+Loch Katrine is 6 miles northeast of Aberfoyle, reached via the really steep hill road that passes The Lodge.
 This road is second gear much of the way with hairpin bends.
 One of the top tourist roads in Scotland.

 Loch Katrine is popular for boat trips and its cycle lane alongside the loch, also with a cycle hire shop.
 You can take one of a few trips, including bike out and boat back.